skeenp/agoltools/README.md

 ## Getting Started

-This extention can be added to your browser via the extentions dev mode from code, or a packaged version is provided in releases.
-To install the packaged version, simply download and double click to install.
+This extention can be added to your browser via the extentions dev mode from code.
 I plan to make this available on the Chrome extention store in time.

 ## Affiliation